Étienne Dolet: Execution

-This sentence was carried out in great haste, possibly out of fear that the François I would again intervene on Dolet’s behalf.
+This sentence was carried out in great haste, possibly out of fear that François I would again intervene on Dolet’s behalf.
 On August 3, 1546, the day after the sentence was rendered, Dolet made 'amends' prior to being transferred to his place of execution.
 In accordance with an act of mercy in his judgment, he was offered the possibility of being hanged (which resulted in death through strangulation, given the technology of the time) before being thrown with his books onto his pyre on Place Maubert in Paris.
-This Place was reserved for the printers' pyres during the Inquisition: in the same year, four other printers were hung there and then burned.
+This Place was reserved for the printers' pyres during the Inquisition: in the same year, four other printers were hanged there and then burned.

-On his way to his execution, he was said to had composed the punning pentameter Non dolet ipse Dolet, sed pia turba dolet (Dolet himself does not suffer, but the pious crowd grieves).
+On his way to his execution, he was said to have composed the punning pentameter Non dolet ipse Dolet, sed pia turba dolet (Dolet himself does not suffer, but the pious crowd grieves).
 This reportedly elicited the following response from the priest who accompanied him: Non pia turba dolet sed Dolet ipse dolet (“it will be Dolet who will suffer and no one else”).